centreon/centreon-archived/doc/en/installation/from_VM.rst

 The server has default password.

 To connect to the web UI use : **admin/centreon**.
 You can also connect to the server using SSH with the account : **root/centreon**
+The **root** password of the DBMS is not initialized.

 .. note::

-    For security reasons, we highly recommend you to change this passwords after installation.
+    For security reasons, we highly recommend you to change those passwords after installation.

 Poller
 ------